Skip to main content

 Currently there are no treatment options available for complete cure of Parkinson’s, but supportive, medical and surgical options are available to manage the symptoms and maintain quality of life.
 Supportive Therapy: Depending on your condition, physical activities like walking, swimming, dance, yoga, physiotherapy play an important role in improving the quality of life.
 These can be done under a trained therapist.
 Medical Therapy: Most commonly used medication is levodopa, and Sinemet (a…

 Diagnosing Parkinson’s There is no specific test to identify Parkinson’s and it is difficult to diagnose especially in the early stages.
 The doctor will take note of your medical and neurological history and ask you to perform certain movements and tasks, which is part of the neurological exam.
-If you have had two of the four main symptoms for a while, the doctor may lean towards a diagnosis of Parkinson’s.
-Parkinson’s disease must be differentiated from Lewy body dementia as there is common…
+Physical examination is a key criterion for diagnosis.
+The four main movement related symptoms characteristic of Parkinson’s are often the main diagnostic criteria on physical examination.
+These are: 1…

 • Illustration of brain impact of Parkinsons disease